 She was elected MP for Walsall South in May 2010 and has been elected as a Member of the influential Health Select Committee.

-Valerie is married to Paul Townsend, a primary school teacher.
-They have a teenage daughter.
+Valerie is married to Paul Townsend.
+They have a daughter.
 Valerie’s other interests are music and gardening.